Mirandadaa/mica-gd300/_posts/116-9-1-quality-of-motion.md

 {% include figure.html src="/images/quality-of-motion/ae-graph.png" alt="After Effects graph editor" caption="After Effects graph editor" %}

 ### Easing In & Out
 Easing in & out is a very typical way of creating a realistic motion.
 Everything in this world is governed by different natural forces such as gravity, friction, air resistance, etc. Therefore, it takes time to speed up or down.
-Everything you do in the computer by default is linear.
+Everything you do in the computer by default is linear, so it looks very mechanical.
 You will have to add different types of interpolations to your animation to make it believable.

 <!--
 ### The Effect